If a petrol station injury has set you back, we'll help you move forward

 The duty imposed on drivers is greater.
 Drivers must be mindful of pedestrians and other cars, and also maintain a low maximum speed.

 If you were injured crossing the forecourt, you may be able to make a personal injury compensation claim from the driver's insurers.
 To succeed, a claimant must prove that the driver (the defendant), failed to show due care and attention.

 What can I claim if a car collides with mine?

-If both parties were found to have been partly responsible for the accident, either by driving carelessly or by failing to take precautions against injury, such as by not wearing a seatbelt, liability may be 'split'.Back to top
+If both parties were found to have been partly responsible for the accident, either by driving carelessly or by failing to take precautions against injury (e.g. by not wearing a seatbelt) a split liability claim may be possible.

 Can forecourt CCTV evidence be used in my claim?